john-martinez-729/personal-site/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+Deploys the latest production build to GitHub Pages.
+This command will first build the app, then publish the contents of the `build` folder to the `gh-pages` branch of your repository.

+Make sure you have correctly set the `homepage` field in your `package.json` to the URL where your app will be hosted.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**